shubhamg2a50/Selenium_Project/README.md

 Selenium Automation Testing of DemoBlaze Website

-Table of Contents

-Objective

-Overview

-Project Structure

-Features and Functionalities

-Setup and Prerequisites

-How to Run Tests

-Test Cases Covered

-Code Implementation

-Documents and Explanations

-Video Explanation

 Objective

 The purpose of this project is to automate the testing of the DemoBlaze e-commerce website using Selenium WebDriver.
 The project ensures the website's core functionalities such as login, category filtering, adding products to the cart, and form submissions work seamlessly.